Esther Hobart Morris: Role in women's suffrage

-The tea party story might have faded quietly were it not for H.G.
+The tea party story might have faded quietly were it not for Captain H.G.
 Nickerson.
 Nickerson, who had discovered and opened the Bullion Mine in 1868, later served as a territorial legislator for Lander.
 He wrote a letter published on February 14, 1919 in Wyoming State Journal, in which he recounted the tea party and his attendance as a legislative candidate, some 50 years after the event had taken place.
 In a tip of the hat honoring Morris, Nickerson notes:To Mrs. Esther Morris is due the credit and honor of advocating and originating woman's suffrage in the United States.

 Nickerson's story gained widespread prominence after his friend, Wyoming historian Grace Raymond Hebard (1861–1936) published the account in a 1920 pamphlet entitled "How Woman Suffrage Came to Wyoming (1869)".
 The pamphlet eventually became so widely distributed that students throughout the state's public schools read the story memorializing Morris's suffrage feats.
 Hebard spent many years advancing the claim, promoting Morris as an instigator and co-author of Wyoming's suffrage legislation.